Urban Solutions

 With no natural aquifers or lakes and limited land to collect and store rainwater, Singapore has made water conservation and resilience its top priorities.
 Today, Singapore is internationally recognised as a model city for integrated water management and an emerging Global Hydrohub – a leading centre for business opportunities and expertise in water technologies.

-To meet our water supply needs, we rely on a mix of sources including local catchment (two-thirds of our land surface), imported water, water desalination and water reclamation.
+To meet its water supply needs, Singapore relies on a mix of sources including local catchments occupying two-thirds of its land surface, imported water, water desalination and water reclamation.

 • Keppel Marina East Desalination Plant

 In February 2021, Singapore opened its fourth desalination plant.
 It is the country’s first large-scale dual-mode desalination plant that can treat both seawater as well as freshwater, depending on the prevailing weather conditions.
-Both sources of water are directly linked to the plant’s dual flow chamber through a 1.8km-long pipeline.
+Both sources of water are directly linked to the plant’s dual flow chamber through a 1.8 kilometre-long pipeline15.

 • NEWater

 NEWater is Singapore’s success story of reclaiming water using advanced membrane technologies and ultra-violet disinfection.
-NEWater plants currently supply 40% of the nation’s water needs.
-This is expected to increase to 55% in the future.
+NEWater plants currently supply 40 per cent of the nation’s water needs.
+This is expected to increase to 55 per cent in the future16.

 Homeland Security

-As Singapore quickly develops to become one of the most connected cities in the world, it recognises the need for updated security protocols that address the new digital and open-border landscape.
+As Singapore quickly develops into one of the most connected cities in the world, it recognises the need for updated security protocols that address the new digital and open-border landscape.

-Within our borders, Singapore is expanding its use of cameras and technology to better support law enforcers and first responders.
-These include the use of sensors, video analytics, artificial intelligence (AI), automation and drones to ease manpower shortages and improve safety within the community.
+Within its borders, Singapore is expanding its use of cameras and technology to better support law enforcers and first responders.
+These include the use of sensors, video analytics, artificial intelligence (AI), automation and drones to ease manpower shortages and improve community safety.

-Cognizant of growing counter-terrorism threats, Singapore has adopted a multi-agency approach that involves the partnership of law enforcement and security agencies, both in Singapore and overseas.
-Through the implementation of an SGSecure app, we have also empowered ordinary citizens to be involved in the fight against terrorism by reporting suspicious activities to the authorities.
+Cognisant of growing counter-terrorism threats, Singapore has adopted a multi-agency approach involving collaboration between domestic and international law enforcement and security agencies.
+Through the implementation of the SGSecure app, Singapore has also empowered ordinary citizens to contribute to the fight against terrorism by reporting suspicious activities to the authorities.

-In this current internet age, criminal activities have evolved into new shapes and forms.
-For example, in place of physical robberies, we now face the added threat of intellectual property (IP) theft.
-To address such threats, we have come up with programmes and apps such as SG IP Fast Track and IPOS Go, which allow enterprises to easily obtain protection for patents, trademarks and registered designs.
+In today’s digital age, criminal activities have evolved, with intellectual property (IP) theft replacing physical robberies as a growing threat.
+To address this, Singapore has developed programmes and apps such as SG IP Fast Track and IPOS Go, which allow enterprises to easily obtain protection for patents, trademarks and registered designs.

-Yet another area of homeland security that has recently come into the spotlight is that of pandemic control.
-Through the more recent examples of SARS and COVID-19, Singapore has demonstrated its ability to respond well by quickly deploying technologies such as tracing systems and temperature monitoring, as well as leveraging IP to locally produce much-needed products such as testing kits and disinfecting coating materials.
+Pandemic control has also emerged as a critical aspect of homeland security.
+Through recent experiences with SARS and COVID-19, Singapore has demonstrated its ability to respond swiftly — deploying technologies such as tracing systems and temperature monitoring, as well as leveraging IP to produce essential supplies such as testing kits and disinfecting coating materials locally.

 Get Inspired

-Singapore has hosted a number of Urban Solutions business events, giving it the necessary expertise and experience to support your event.
+Singapore has hosted numerous Urban Solutions business events, giving it the necessary expertise and experience to support your event.

 CleanEnviro Summit Singapore

-The global networking platform for thought leaders, senior government officials and policy makers, regulators and industry captains.
-At CESS, industry and government leaders can identify, develop and share practical, replicable and scalable solutions to address environmental challenges in the context of waste-water-energy nexus in growing cities.
+The global networking platform that convenes thought leaders, senior government officials and policy makers, regulators and industry captains, fostering global partnerships and knowledge exchange.
+At the summit, leaders identify, develop and share solutions to address environmental challenges in the context of waste-water-energy nexus in growing cities.

 Read more >